Karthi736/AI-Based-Transformer-Health-Monitoring-System/Images/README.md

 ---

+# Overview

+Transformer is one of the most important components in electrical power systems.
+Transformer failures may cause power interruption, equipment damage, and increased maintenance costs.

+This project presents an **AI-Based Predictive Transformer Health Monitoring and Preventive Protection System using Arduino UNO**.

+The system continuously monitors transformer temperature and load conditions.
+Arduino UNO processes the collected data and calculates a **Transformer Health Score** to evaluate the operating condition.

+Based on the health score, the system predicts the risk level and provides automatic protection using cooling control, relay operation, LED indication, and buzzer alerts.

+---

 # Objectives

 * To monitor transformer temperature in real time.
-* To simulate transformer loading conditions.
+* To simulate transformer load variations.
-* To calculate transformer health condition using sensor parameters.
+* To calculate transformer health condition.
-* To predict possible failure conditions.
+* To estimate failure probability.
 * To estimate remaining transformer life.
 * To provide automatic cooling control.
-* To protect the transformer during critical conditions.
+* To implement preventive protection during abnormal conditions.

 ---